fellowchrononaut/IMU_Stick_For_PS5/omar/README.md

 # README

+## Objectives

-The objective of this sidequest is to figure out how to interface a microcontroller to the PS5 expansion port using a digital potentiometer and the Arduino IDE.
+1. Learn how to interface a microcontroller and digital potentiometer
+2. Develop a program to test link between microcontroller and PS5 expansion port (without additional sensors)

 ### Parts List